 - Trauma often breeds shame: When something horrific happens to us, we have a deep desire to explain it to ourselves.
 This results in us looking inward to find a reason that WE did something to ask for it, deserve it, or promote it, thus resulting in shaming and blaming ourselves for the event.

 - When we feel responsible for something, we tend to want to minimize the impact of it or even deny the event altogether.
 Research suggests after years of suppression or minimization, one can actually convince themselves to forget and block out a painful memory.

 - People are often afraid of speaking out due to the threat they received during the incident.
 Retaliation and revenge from the perpetrator can be real fears.

 - Don’t rock the boat mindset.
-Many people grow up in family of origin that teach them not to rock the boat or to shy away from conflict or anything that would make things more complicated in life.
-This life mantra is what has created so many passive aggressive styles of communicating in society today.
+Many people grow up in a family of origin that teaches them not to rock the boat or too shy away from conflict or anything that would make things more complicated in life.
+This life mantra is what has created so many passive-aggressive styles of communicating in society today.
 As a result, many people convince themselves that speaking up would only create more hurt and harm to their loved ones and they’d rather just deal with the pain alone.